 an academy in the Good Shepherd Trust

-This is an important part of school life and enables the children to take part in activities that may not be possible to offer in the school day.
+Enrichment is an important part of school life and enables the children to take part in activities that we may not be possible to offer in the school day.

 In Years 5 and 6, the children have the opportunity to go to a residential activity centre where they stay away from home for a few nights.
 This helps them to become independent and develop confidence prior to moving on to secondary education.
 In the summer term next year they will spend a week at Stubbington Outdoor Centre.
 On alternate years, we organise an ambitious day trip to give the children a new experience.
-This year it was a day trip to London to see The Lion King.
+Last year it was a day trip to London to see the sights and to watch The Lion King.

 At the end of the Summer Term we hold a Feeling Good Week, when we take an aspect of well-being to improve each day: Spiritual Well-being, Physical Well-being, Nutritional Well-being, Mental and Emotional Well-being, Musical Well-Being and Dot Day.
 We have a packed week of different activities, trips and visitors to school.